ZeeCoder/z-dom-config/README.md

 // Note: If the string is not a valid JSON string, then a console error is shown
 // and an empty object will be used instead of the attribute's contents. dom_config.load(
+    // jQuery is optional, it works with `document.getElementById('target-element')` too
     $('#target-element'),
     'configuration',
     {